GreatnessBarthNathan/javascript-algorithms/6_fibonacci_sequence.md

 ### The big-O of our algorithm

-The Big-O for our solution is n + 2
+The Big-O for our solution is n + 2 which is approximately n

 Big-O = O(n) --- Linear time complexity